 The Frisians are almost always referred to collectively by contemporary chroniclers of the Crusades and few names of individual Frisian crusaders have come down to us.
 They generally composed a naval force in conjunction with other larger bodies of crusaders.

-The first Frisians to participate in the First Crusade were part of the army which was led to the Holy Land by Godfrey of Bouillon and they are only mentioned in passing by Fulcher of Chartres, who mentions that the Frisian language was one of the many tongues spoken by the crusaders.
+The first Frisians to participate in the First Crusade were part of the army which was led to the Holy Land by Godfrey of Bouillon.
+They are only mentioned in passing by Fulcher of Chartres, who mentions that the Frisian language was one of the many tongues spoken by the crusaders.
 William of Tyre, drawing his information from Fulcher, mentions Frisians as part of the troops led by Godfrey at the Siege of Antioch in 1097.
 According to Albert of Aix, there was also a fleet of pirates, hailing from Denmark, Frisia, and Flanders and led by Guynemer of Boulogne, who assisted Baldwin of Boulogne at Tarsus.

 *) At the time the northwestern part of the present day Low Countries (the Netherlands) was referred to as "Frisia".
 See the map to the right from this source,